-In less than a half-mile, you’ll start to see a red hue of towering, unusually-shaped sandstone formations that hide within the forest.
+In less than a half-mile, you’ll start to see a red hue of towering, unusually shaped rock formations that hide within the forest.
 Welcome to the wonder!
-The red rocks here are narrower than those in the open space in the Springs and seem to be taller.
+Here, the red rocks are narrower than those in the open space in the Springs and seem to be taller.
 It’s like there’s an organized pattern to these blocks of red stone, hidden in a part of the forest where not many people go.

-The trail tapers off after the first set of rocks, leaving you to decide what to discover first.
-Follow along the second set of rocks and wander behind them.
+The red rocks trail tapers off after the first set of rocks, leaving you to decide what to discover first.
+Follow along the second set of red rocks and wander behind them.

-- Bring shoes with good tread, the sandstone rocks can be slippery.
+- Bring shoes with good tread, the sandstone rock can be slippery.

 - This area is in Pike National Forest, so trad climbing that requires pitons is not allowed.
 Rock climbing and scrambling here is at your own risk.